 • Stop by either at Al Qunfadhah or Al Birk or the Golden Beach for a breather.

 • Arrive at Jazan Heritage Village for a quick look.
 Skip Al Marjan Park.
 The corniche was under construction.
-Adosareyah castle is also closed and the roads blocked.
+Adosareyah castle was closed and the roads were blocked.
 Enjoy the greener environment

 Saturday.